PrimeTimeTran/turbo-ship/content/Articles/7.gcp/gcp.deploy-cloud-run.md

+---
+createdAt: 2024-02-20
+title: "Nuxt3 Cloud Run Deployment"
+description: "Google Cloud Platform: How to deploy a Nuxt3 web application to Cloud Run, a product of GCP infrastructures."
+tags: GCP, Nuxt
+---

-# Google Cloud Platform: Nuxt3 Cloud Run Deployment
+# GCP: Nuxt3 Cloud Run Deployment
 How to deploy Turboship, a Nuxt3 app, on GCP infrastructure

 ## Dependencies